SadilKhan/home/content/blog/pointcloud/index.md

      \end{split}
      \end{equation}
      For flat surfaces these values are zero, positive when edges are convex and negative when edges are concave.
 The maximum magnitude of gradient is $\max m(i,j;\theta)$ and the direction of edge is $argmax_{\theta}$ $m(i,j;\theta)$.
 Using threshold, points can be segmented.
     The second approach is fitting 3D lines to a set of points(i.e neighboring points) and detecting the changes in the unit direction vector from a point to the neighboring points.
 The third approach is a surface normal approach where changes in the normal vectors in the neighborhood of a point determine the edge point.
 Edge models are fast and interpretable but they are very sensitive to noise and sparse density of point clouds and lack generalization capability.
 Learning on incomplete point cloud structure with edge-based models does not give good accuracy.
-In Medical image datasets especially MRI data, the organ boundaries sometimes do not have high gradient points compared to CT data which means for every modality, we have to find new thresholds in edge-based methods. </li>
+In Medical image datasets especially MRI data, the organ boundaries sometimes do not have high gradient points compared to CT data which means for every modality, we have to find new thresholds in edge-based methods.

+<h1 id="Fourth_Point_Header_2">4.2 Region Based Methods</h1>
-<li>$\textbf{Region Based Methods}$ Region-based methods use the idea of neighborhood information to group points that are similar thus finding similarly grouped 3D objects and maximizing the dissimilarity between different objects.
+Region-based methods use the idea of neighborhood information to group points that are similar thus finding similarly grouped 3D objects and maximizing the dissimilarity between different objects.
 Compared to edge-based methods, these methods are not susceptible to noise and outliers but they suffer from inaccurate border segmentation.
 There are two types of region-based methods.

 <ol type="A">
 <li>$\textit{Seeded-region Methods(bottom up):}$Seeded region segmentation is a fast, effective and very robust image segmentation method.
 It starts the segmentation process by choosing manually or automatically in preprocessing step, a set of seeds which can be a pixel or a set of pixels and then gradually adding neighbouring points if certain conditions satisfy regarding similarity[1,5].
 The process finishes when every point belongs to a region.